DigitalSilo/digitalsilodocs/README.md

 The SignalR Service provides a real-time communication channel between the client application interested in observing grains' status and the backend progress.

+Developers traditionally introduce GET and POST actions in their web API implementation to communicate with the backend.
+The number of such GET and POST actions depends on the complexity of the application's business logic, and it can well grow to tens of web actions, no matter how they segregate them and introduce distinctive microservices.
+Digital Silo's pattern is quite different, and there is only one POST request collecting grains' JSON payloads.
+The developers can focus only on developing their grains' JSON payloads without introducing new POST actions.

 ### High-Level Architecture diagram

 The following diagram depicts the infrastructure and the major components of Digital Silo: